Family Boatbuilding Week

 As an added bonus, the Museum’s classic restored workboat, the “Cooper Hill”, will be on hand as both race “committee boat” and a platform for photos and watching the race “up close and personal”.
 Come early and there may be a spot for you.

 The Museum’s own painstakingly replicated John Smith 1608 shallop, “Explorer”, will act as the turn buoy, and you can bet on plenty of hijinks when the “Explorer Society” hams it up as the intrepid race crews go by.
 Is that a cannon I hear?

 Afterwards, MC Kaptain Krunch himself will hand out trophies to the survivors.

 The annual Family Boatbuilding Week Fish Fry will follow the awards ceremony.
 Advance tickets $10 adults/$5,children under 12, at Nauti-Nell’s and Museum office.

 Deltaville Maritime Museum and Holly Point Nature Park, an all volunteer, all donation, non-profit organization, is located in Deltaville, VA. at 287 Jackson Creek Road, and by water on Mill Creek .The Museum is now a Wi-Fi hot spot.
 To get to the Museum and Park, follow Route 33 through Deltaville and turn right across from the Shell Station.
 The Park is open dawn to dusk all year.

-To find out more about the Museum, its offerings, open hours, events schedule, event tickets, donate, become a member, donate or volunteer, visit the website at www.deltavillemuseum.com , or Google “Deltaville Maritime Museum”.
-You may also e-mail the Museum office at: firstname.lastname@example.org, write to Box 466, Deltaville, VA or call the officeat 804- 776-7200.
+To find out more about the Museum, its offerings, open hours, events schedule, event tickets, donate, become a member, donate or volunteer, you may e-mail the Museum office at: firstname.lastname@example.org, write to Box 466, Deltaville, VA 23043 or call the office at 804- 776-7200.